3e2j/Inscryption-Mini/README - How to boot the game.txt

 Make sure the folder is extracted before usage.

-Simply open 'Inscryption' to open the game.
+Simply open 'Inscryption.bat' to open the game.

 If that doesn't work:

+    Try open __main__.py by double clicking, or using command prompt:
-open command-prompt
+        Open command-prompt
-type:
+        Type:
             py PATH

-replace PATH with the directory of the folder.
+        Replace PATH with the directory of the folder.
 Python will auto execute '__main__.py' For example:
             py C:/Users/username/Desktop/Inscryption